ISC2 CISSP

 • Message digest functions

-• Secret key exchange algorithms
+• Secret key exchange algorithm

 Public key infrastructure: Basic components